rc-kid/rckid-v1/README.md

 NRF24L01P+           | 1        | Any module should work (*)

+## SD Card Preparation

 ## Assembly

 > This repository contains all that is necessary to assemble and program your own _RCKid_.
 Please note that doing so is likely not a beginner project, at the very least, you will need access to a soldering station and some soldering practice.
 If there will be any errors during the assembly, multimeter, oscilloscope and some basic electronics knowledge would be required.
+Some software skills, such as SSH connection and flashing is necessary as well.

+First we are going to add the `ATTiny1616` and basic `I2C` communication to program the bootloader and verify its presence.
+To do so, the following must be soldered:

+> TODO

+When the bootloader is flashed, verify that the `I2C` communication is working by running the AVR programmer in query mode.